-Thomas’s 10 is the 43rd in University of Florida history and she is the 14th different UF gymnast to earn a perfect score.
+Thomas’s 10 was the 43rd in University of Florida history and she was the 14th different UF gymnast to earn a perfect score.
 Only six other Gators scored more than one perfect 10s.
 She’s also just the fourth in school history to do so on multiple events (Bridget Sloan, Alex McMurtry, Kytra Hunter).

 Florida Ranked No. 2 Behind Oklahoma

 Thomas’s performance, along with teammates Alyssa Baumann (9.975 on floor) and Payton Richards (9.95 on beam), propelled Florida to a meet score of 197.875.
 That gives the second-ranked Florida gymnastics team three of the nation’s top-five regular-season totals in 2020.
 They own the No. 1, No. 4 and No. 5 spots.